anoshenko/rui/README.md

 Each point is described by a BackgroundGradientPoint structure, which has two fields: Pos of type SizeUnit and Color.
 Pos defines the position of the point relative to the start of the gradient line.
 The array must have at least 2 points.
 You can also pass a Color array as the gradient value.
 In this case, the points are evenly distributed along the gradient line.
-You can also use an array of []interface{} as an array of cue points.
+You can also use an array of []any as an array of cue points.
 The elements of this array can be BackgroundGradientPoint, Color, BackgroundGradientPoint or Color text representation, and the name of the constant

 * Repeating ("repeating") - a boolean value that determines whether the gradient will repeat after the last key point.